Customizations

 It is also possible to make the generated companion classes extend a class

-or trait, by using the companion_extends
+or trait, by using the companion_extends option.
+For example:

-object will extend MySuperCompanionClass
+object will extend MySuperCompanionClass.

 Use the following options to